Alice in Chains: 1993–1994: Jar of Flies

 Columbia Records released Alice in Chains' second acoustic-based EP, Jar of Flies, on January 25, 1994.
 Written and recorded in one week, Jar of Flies debuted at number one on the Billboard 200, becoming the first EP—and first Alice in Chains release—to top the charts.

 Paul Evans of Rolling Stone called the EP "darkly gorgeous", and Steve Huey said, "'Jar of Flies' is a low-key stunner, achingly gorgeous and harrowingly sorrowful all at once."
 Jar of Flies features Alice in Chains' first number-one single on the Mainstream Rock charts, "No Excuses".
 The second single, "I Stay Away", reached number ten on the Mainstream rock charts, while the final single "Don't Follow", reached number 25.
 Jar of Flies has been certified triple platinum by the RIAA, with over 2 million copies sold in the United States during its first year.
 Jar of Flies received two Grammy nominations, Best Hard Rock Performance for "I Stay Away", and Best Recording Package.

 After the release of Jar of Flies, Staley entered rehab for heroin addiction.
 The band was scheduled to tour during the summer of 1994 with Metallica, Suicidal Tendencies, Danzig, and Fight, as well as a slot during Woodstock '94, but while in rehearsal for the tour, Staley began using heroin again.
 Staley's condition prompted the other band members to cancel all scheduled dates one day before the start of the tour, putting the band on hiatus.
 Alice in Chains was replaced by Candlebox on the tour.
 Susan Silver's management office sent out a statement saying that the decision to withdraw from the Metallica tour and Woodstock was "due to health problems within the band."

-The band broke up for six months.
-Kinney told Rolling Stone in 1996, "Nobody was being honest with each other back then.
+Shortly after withdrawing, the band broke up for six months, with Kinney telling Rolling Stone in 1996, "Nobody was being honest with each other back then.
 If we had kept going, there was a good chance we would have self-destructed on the road, and we definitely didn't want that to happen in public."